ashcdev-hub/YTBlocker/README.md

 # YTBlocker

-A Chrome extension that allows the blocking of both channels individual videos on YouTube.
+A Chrome extension that allows the blocking of channels and individual videos on YouTube.

 ![YTBlocker popup](docs/popup.png)